 The main points being that the passion for supporting small local businesses runs deep.
 And the difficulties in finding new small local business options are real.

 Here, for your reading and viewing pleasure (that is, if you’re as geeky about Word Clouds and colourful charts as I am), is a breakdown of some of our 2018 buy-local survey results.
 And I bet, if you’re a passionate buy local shopper like many of our respondents, you’ll relate to lots of what you see here.

 Why is it Important to You to Buy from Local Providers?

 This is perhaps my favourite word cloud of the survey.
 Check out the big “Yes”, “Community”, & “Support Small Business”.
 LOVE!

 Psst!
 Notice the little vLife Logo on some of these survey graphics – that was our original brand name.
 We like Small and Local waaay better, because it’s at the heart of all we do.
 So we changed it!
 Noting here for clarity.
 Ok, let’s get back to it! 🙂

 I’d like to pull out a particular response here as it really highlights the full extent of this person’s multiple reasons for buying local:

 “Absolutely!
 Because I know through my business research that keeping dollars churning in our local communities grows our economy.
-Local business owners tend to spend their dollars locally as well – ultimately resulting in more jobs, higher population, higher tax base, better government services, etc etc. It is a much bigger snowball than many realize.”
+Local business owners tend to spend their dollars locally as well, ultimately resulting in more jobs, a higher population, a higher tax base, better government services, etc etc. It is a much bigger snowball than many realize.”